Advancing open data

 What is the open and FAIR data sharing policy?

-As with all our data sharing policies there is, of course, the understanding that exceptions will need to be granted, for example, where the sharing of data conflicts with a need to protect personal identities, where authors do not have ownership of the data in question, where release of the data poses a security risk, and other reasonable situations.
+As with all our data sharing policies there is the understanding that exceptions will need to be granted.
+For example, where the sharing of data conflicts with a need to protect personal identities, where authors do not have ownership of the data in question, where release of the data poses a security risk, and other reasonable situations.
 If there is a reason you cannot share your data, then please highlight this as part of your article submission.

 Initially the policy will apply to the following journals: